beatricepicard/DE_covid/README.md

    - **`main.py`**:The main script for running the data analysis and generating dashboard.
    - **`graphical_display.py`**: .
    - **`SIRmodel.py`**: Function for part 1.2 of the project.
+   - **`europe_maps.py`**: Function that creates a map of europe and displays the amount of Active Cases divided by the Population.
+   - **`groupings.py`**: Functions that group the amounts of people in each category over all available dates by country or US state.
 ...

    - **`README.md`**: This file!
 It contains the project documentation, including setup instructions, usage details, and other important information about the project.